moq-wg/moq-transport/draft-lcurley-warp.md

 (end-points or Relays) to ask for the data:

     -  Request a specific MediaSession.
-Such a request enables subscribers to receive all future mediastreams,  mediagroups and mediaobjects under a given MediaSession.
+Such a request enables subscribers to receive all future MediaStreams, MediaGroups and MediaoOjects under a given MediaSession.
     -  Request a specific MediaStream.
-Such a request enables subscribers to receive all future media groups and objects under a given MediaStream.
+Such a request enables subscribers to receive all future MediaGroups and MediaObjects under a given MediaStream.
     -  Request a specific MediaStream starting at a specific MediaGroup.
 Since the MediaGroup identification is ordinal, subscribers may request for example content starting from the last, or 3rd last, MediaGroup available in the cache, or from the first one for which MediaGroupID  > N
+    - Request a specific MediaSession.
+Such a request enables subscribers to receive all future MediaStreams, MediaGroups and MediaObjects under a given MediaSession.

 The MediSession ID to given to each subscriber via an out-of-band mechanism.
 The subscriber uses this MediaSessionID to request the CATALOG, which in turn provides information to the client about the